How Much Chlorine to Add to a Hot Tub for the First Time?

 How much chlorine do I put in a 1000 gallon hot tub?

 You should add approximately 1.5 teaspoons of chlorine granules per 1000 liters.
-There are 3.78 liters in a gallon so this means you should add between 5.5 and 6 teaspoons of chlorine.
-Just make sure you check the chlorine level after it has dissolved and mixed around the hot tub water and adjust as necessary.
+Since there are 3.78 liters in a gallon, this means you should add between 5.5 and 6 teaspoons of chlorine.
+Just make sure you check the chlorine level after it has dissolved and mixed with the hot tub water and adjust as necessary.

 What chemicals do I put in my hot tub for the first time?

 You need to add chlorine (or bromine) as a starting point to get the chlorine level to between 3 and 5 ppm.
-After that, you should test the pH level and adjust it as necessary.
+After that, you should test and adjust the pH level as necessary.

 More hot tub information